 - Be safe.
 Always let someone know where you are going and who with, never arrange for your date to pick you up from home and make sure you meet in a public place.
 If something seems strange about your date, don’t be afraid to cancel your meeting and report them if necessary; use your common sense.

 - Get ready to be disappointed.
 This is the one that I really wish I’d have been prepared for.
-Although online mature dating can be a lot of fun, exciting, interesting and eye-opening, it also comes with rejection and hurt.
+Although online over 60 dating can be a lot of fun, exciting, interesting and eye-opening, it also comes with rejection and hurt.
 The worst thing you can do is give up; learn to see failure as a lesson and take on board what you have learnt.
 You can’t win them all, so if you do get burnt, dust yourself off and jump back on that dating horse.
 Perseverance is key, so hang in there!